Akce pro veřejnost

 Her research interests include interstellar matter, star formation and galaxies (her favourite galaxy is our Milky Way and her favourite phase of the interstellar medium is the neutral hydrogen).
 Soňa likes to popularize astronomy and science (by giving talks, participating in Science Fairs, organizing hands-on activities during the open door days at the Institute), she also helps to organize IAU - International Astronomical Union - outreach activities in the Czech Republic (e.g. the Name Exoplanet event).
 In her spare time she enjoys role-playing games such as Dungeons & Dragons!

-Marta García Rivas comes from Salamanca (Spain) and she is a PhD student at Charles University and works at the Astronomical Institute of the Czech Academy of Sciences (Ondřejov).
+Marta García Rivas comes from Salamanca (Spain) and she is a postdoctoral researcher at the Astronomical Institute of the Czech Academy of Sciences (Ondřejov).
 You can chat with her in Spanish or English.

 Her work focuses on the Sun.
 She analyses magnetic fields on the surface of the Sun and tries to understand how the magnetic fields affect inner convection to form dark structures as pores or sunspots.
 Datasets from satellites are always available but she also likes to go to observe to Canary islands to run her studies.
 She likes to do outreach activities, like giving popular talks or participating in events like the Spanish version of 'Chat s Astronomkou' or Famelab CZ.
 In her free time she enjoys hiking, running with her dog, doing jigsaws and, she especially enjoys struggling to learn Czech and getting to know Czech Republic!